askmike/gekko/docs/internals/events.md

 - What: An object containing new portfolio contents (amount of asset & currency).
 - When: Some point in time after the advice event, at the same time as the tradeCompleted event.
-- Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioChange` method.
+- Subscribe: You can subscribe to this event by registering the `processPortfolioChange` method.
 - Example:
       {
         currency: [number, portfolio amount of currency],
-        asset: [number, portfolio amount of asset]
+        asset: [number, portfolio amount of asset],
       }

 ### portfolioValueChange event

 - What: An object containing the total portfolio worth (amount of asset & currency calculated in currency).
 - When: Every time the value of the portfolio has changed, if the strategy is in a LONG position this will be every minute.
-- Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioValueChange` method.
+- Subscribe: You can subscribe to this event by registering the `processPortfolioValueChange` method.
 - Example:
       {
         value: [number, portfolio amount of currency]